Here Comes The Bride. AND Here Come The Bills! How to enjoy summer weddings, and survive the wedding expense blues, without going broke.

 Before you drop a couple of hundred bucks on a new dress (and potentially even more on shoes), consider borrowing a dress or shoes from a friend.

-Do you have store credit at any of the stores they are registered at?
+Do you have store credit at any of the places they are registered at?
 Do you have store credit or gift cards at a store where you could purchase a similar item?
 (A 9”x13” glass dish is a 9”x13” glass dish whether it comes from Target or Macy’s.)
+Could you and a friend go in on a larger item where your half is less than what you’d spend buying a gift solo?

 Don’t see any way around buying their gift full price – can you purchase it through a charitable site like Amazon Smile where a portion of your purchase price goes to a charity of your choice?
 The happy couple gets the perfect sheet set and you help dig wells in Africa – that’s not all bad.

-3. Pinch pennies to get there.
+3. Pinch Pennies to Get There

-Do you have any frequent flier miles?
+Do you have any forgotten frequent flier miles?
 Do you have points from a credit card?
 Is there a less expensive airport to fly in and out of?
 Is it cheaper to add together two one-way fares versus a round-trip?
 How much would it cost to drive there?

 We were surprised to discover when flying our friends’ San Francisco wedding we could save several hundred dollars by flying in and out of Oakland International Airport instead of San Francisco International Airport.
 Our drive to the hotel was 50 minutes instead of 40 minutes – totally worth it.

-4. Don’t lose cash en route.
+4. Don’t Lose Cash en Route

-If you have to miss work could you arrange to be paid for work you do remotely for those few days?
+If you have to miss work, could you arrange to be paid for work you do remotely for those few days?
 Sitting in the airport two hours before your flight could be the time you log in and earn some money.
 If you have work that can be completed during the flight can you log those hours with your boss and not miss out on getting paid?
 Is there time between events you could work on something?
 Is there an opportunity for any overtime before or after your trip?

 Anticipate that potential loss of income and see what you can do to alleviate that.

-5. Consider – carefully – declining the invite.
+5. Consider – Carefully – Declining the Invite

 Just remember they want you there or they wouldn’t have added you to the guest list they pared down, so proceed with sensitivity.
-They can’t possibly imagine being anywhere else on that day so you may need to anticipate some hurt feelings.
+They can’t possibly imagine being anywhere else on that day, so you may need to anticipate some hurt feelings.
 Consider your relationship, and the future of your relationship, before you decline the invitation.
 Brides.com offers some good advice and things to consider before you say “no”.

 If you do decline the invitation, do so promptly.
 Don’t wait to deliver the “bad news” or you are creating more stress on the couple’s end.
 Send a handwritten note along with the reply card very briefly explaining your inability to attend, along with a wish for a wonderful future.